Jameson13B/atomic10-components/README.md

 ![Advanced Card](./ReadmeImg/advancedcard.png)

-This is a paragraph describing the AdvancedCard component.
-It will explain its details, quirks, and other info.
+This is an advanced card that can store data for a product, service, profile, etc. Card and button have separate customizable onClick.
+Image, content are customizable and the box will auto format as info grows.

 ```
 import { AdvancedCard } from "atomic10-components";